TAFDC and parents with disabilities

 How do I show I am disabled?

-As of August 2023, DTA verifies a disability exemption by asking you for a verbal or written statement that
+As of October 2024, DTA verifies a disability exemption by asking you for a verbal or written statement that:

 • you cannot work or participate in an Employment and Training program because of your disability, and

-• it's expected to last for longer than 3 months.
+• it's expected to last for 90 or more days.

 My family has already used up our 24 months of TAFDC.
 Can I reapply for TAFDC and ask for an exemption?